 |The project is not explicitly limited in time, i. e. it is continuous.

 |The aim is to complete the overall project on schedule.
-The project progress should therefore be monitored.
+The focus is on the progress of the project.

-|The aim is to keep an overview of upcoming to-do's.
-Therefore, only an overview of all currently pending tasks should be displayed.
+|The aim is to keep track of upcoming to-dos.
+Thus, only an overview of all currently pending tasks should be displayed.

-||The project consists of a number of tasks, which often depend on other tasks and therefore have to be completed in a predetermined order.
-Deviations in the processing of one task would inevitably affect a number of other tasks.
+|The project contains several different tasks, which are often dependent on other tasks and thus must be completed in a predefined order.
+Deviations in the processing of one task would inevitably affect other tasks.

 |Tasks related to the project are usually independent of the completion of other tasks.
-Deviations in the completion of one task would not affect other tasks or deadlines.
+Deviations in the processing of one task would not affect other tasks or events.